WASFA (Washington Application for State Financial Aid)

 Concerned about privacy?
 Read the WASFA privacy statement.

-State Financial Aid for Individuals Who Are Undocumented and Other Select Applicants
+State Financial Aid for Undocumented Students and Other Select Applicants

 Which WASFA application year should I fill out?